 After 3 days of marinating, heat the oven to 325ºF.
 Add the sugar to the meat and marinade, cover, and cook on the middle rack of the oven until tender, approximately 4 hours.

 Remove the meat from the vessel and keep warm.
 Strain the liquid to remove the solids.
 Return the liquid to the pan and place over medium-high heat.
-Whisk in the gingersnaps and cook until the suace has thickened, stirring occasionally.
-Strain the sauce through a fine-mesh sieve to remove any lumps.
-Add the raisins, if desired.
-Slice the meat and serve with the sauce.
+Whisk in the gingersnaps and cook until the sauce has thickened, 3-4 minutes, stirring occasionally.
+Strain the sauce through a fine-mesh sieve to remove any lumps and stir in the raisins.
+Slice the meat, season with additional salt and pepper, if desired, and serve with the sauce.